FlowFuse/website/src/handbook/development/releases/planning.md

 Items on this board are put into one of the following states to indicate their priority in the backlog, they can move up or down the priority depending on business needs.

- - 'No Status' This is where all new items initially land so that they can be appropriately triaged and assigned by the PM and CTO
+ - `No Status` - This is where all new items initially land so that they can be appropriately triaged and assigned by the PM and CTO
+ - `Unplanned`- Not all issues will be planned immediately.
+Issues can should be assigned to this section if there is no decision yet on the planning.
- - 'Long' This is the long term horizon, items that we know we will want to do one day but at the moment are long term goals, typically this could be 12 months away or more.
+ - `Long` - This is the long term horizon, items that we know we will want to do one day but at the moment are long term goals, typically this could be 12 months away or more.
- - 'Medium' These are items that are in the 6-12 month time frame.
+ - `Medium` - These are items that are in the 6-12 month time frame.
- - 'Short' These are items in the 3-6 month time frame, Often these items will get pulled into a milestone from this point depending on capacity.
+ - `Short` - These are items in the 3-6 month time frame, Often these items will get pulled into a milestone from this point depending on capacity.
- - 'Next' These are items which we should be targeting for the next milestone to be planned, We plan milestones 2-3 iterations ahead so this time frame will typically be 2-3 months.
+ - `Next` - These are items which we should be targeting for the next milestone to be planned, We plan milestones 2-3 iterations ahead so this time frame will typically be 2-3 months.
- - 'Ready' This is for items which could be developed today but for various reasons have not been added to a milestone, often this will be items which have been descoped from a previous milestone but could be picked up if there is spare development capacity.
+ - `Closed` - All closed items are assigned to this section or beeing removed from th backlog.
+ - `Support & Under Review` - Customers often ask questions via GitHub issues.
+From these questions, new insightful requirements sometimes arise.
+Initially, to clarify the situation with the users, issues belong to this category.

 As items move up the list and get closer to Next we should have a greater understanding of what the detail and demand is for that feature.
 This is an iterative approach and as we gain understanding on an item we will use that information to aid in reviewing its position on the board.
-Once an Item is assigned to a milestone it will be removed from the Product Board and added to the Development board, with appropriate iterations allocated for design and development.
-Largely the position within the individual column is irrelevant, it may be used to aid in reviews or groupings but does not indicate any priority.

-A weekly review is held to keep the backlog in order - triaging new items that have been raised and not yet added to the backlog, reflecting on changing priorities and requirements.
+ A continuous review is held by the PM to keep the backlog in order - triaging new items that have been raised and not yet added to the backlog, and reflecting on changing priorities and requirements.

 ### Development Board

-The [Development Board](https://github.com/orgs/FlowFuse/projects/1/views/1) is used to plan and track the work within the current milestone release.
+The [Development Board](https://github.com/orgs/FlowFuse/projects/1/views/1) is used to plan and track the work within the current Iteration.

-Within the board we use:

- - Milestones to indicate what release an item is planned to be released in
- - Iterations to indicate when an item is being worked on
+Within the board, we use iterations to indicate when an item is being worked on.
+The `Up Next` section clearly indicates to everyone which item should be picked up next.

-By separating these two out, we can have a single view of everything the team is working on at a particular time (iteration) without it being part of the current release (milestone).

-For example, Design work needed for a future milestone can be assigned to an Iteration for when that work needs to happen.
+Design work should be handled in a sub-task linked to the development issue.

 The board has the following states:

- - `ToDo` - items assigned to the milestone or iteration but not yet started
+ - `ToDo` - items already assigned to the iteration but not yet started
+ - `Up Next` - items that should be picked up next
  - `In Design` - items being designed
  - `In Progress` - items being developed
  - `Review` - items that are ready to be reviewed (PR open)
- - `Verify` - items that have been merged and can be verified once deployed to the Staging environment
+ - `Verify` - items that have been merged and can be verified once deployed to the Staging and Production environment
  - `Done` - items that are [Done](#defining-done)

 ### 'In Design' Deliverables